 In some circumstances, fluorescein angiography, a specialized imaging test will also be needed to assess the disease.
 During the test, yellow dye (fluorescein) is injected via the arm.
 As the dye makes its way through your blood vessels, a special camera takes pictures of your retina.
 The dye makes it easier to capture the growth of abnormal blood vessels under the retina, which is a sign of wet AMD.

-The Medical Eye Center offers the most advanced diagnostic tools and treatment options for macular degeneration in Manchester and Bedford, NH.
-Schedule an appointment today to discuss options to treat AMD and prolong your vision.
+The Medical Eye Center offers the most advanced diagnostic tools and treatment options for macular degeneration in Manchester, Nashua and Bedford, NH.